Updated on October 14, 2024

 That is why AI becomes extremely important in conversational banking.
 With chatbots and virtual assistants, banks can serve their customers effectively without spending huge amounts of time, resources, and manpower.

-In 2017, some of the major banks in the US released their chatbots and virtual assistants.
+In 2017, some of the major banks in the US released their banking chatbots and virtual assistants.
 According to a survey by Celent, 85% of the banks think that AI will have significant effects on banking.
 32% of the banks have already started making direct investments in it.

 Customer service is the most important aspect of delivering better customer experience for banks.